sreeramkasulu/bharatgpt-pdf-chatbot/README.md

 - 🧪 Partnering with IISc, CSIR, or BIRAC
 - 💡 Examples like MYNUSCo, Recykal, or BioE3 Policy

-Out-of-context questions (e.g. "Who is Virat Kohli?") will return:
+Out-of-context questions (e.g., "Who is Virat Kohli?") will return:
 > **"This question is out of context"**

 ---